Truth or Twist? Optimal Model Selection for Reliable Label Flipping Evaluation in LLM-based Counterfactuals: Introduction

 \section{Introduction}

-Given superior capabilities of LLMs across a wide range of natural language processing tasks, they are convincingly employed to generate counterfactual examples through well-designed prompts \cite{chen-etal-2023-disco, li-etal-2024-prompting}.
 Counterfactual examples are minimally altered versions of original inputs that flip the initial label \cite{miller-2019-explanation, ross-etal-2021-explaining, madsen-2022-survey}.
-They serve as a valuable approach for probing black-box LLMs \cite{wang-etal-2024-llmcheckup} and for CDA aimed at improving model robustness and performance\footnote{We want to emphasize the subtle yet significant distinction between counterfactuals used for explaining model predictions and those used for CDA.
-In the former, the objective is to flip \textbf{the model's prediction}, while the goal of CDA is to flips \textbf{the ground truth label} (Figure~\ref{fig:app_example}).
-In this study, we mainly focus on the latter type of counterfactuals used for CDA.} \cite{dixit-etal-2022-core, balashankar-etal-2023-improving, agrawal2025enhancing}.
-To evaluate the effectiveness and validity of the LLM-generated counterfactuals for CDA, the label flip rate (LFR) is a common metric of choice \cite{ge-2021-counterfactualevaluationexplainableai}.
+They serve as a valuable approach for CDA aimed at improving model robustness and performance \cite{liu-etal-2021-counterfactual, dixit-etal-2022-core, balashankar-etal-2023-improving, agrawal2025enhancing}.
+We want to emphasize the subtle yet significant distinction between counterfactuals used for explaining model predictions and those used for CDA.
+In the former, the objective is to flip \textbf{the model's prediction}, while the goal of CDA is to flip \textbf{the ground truth label} (Figure~\ref{fig:app_example} in Appendix~\ref{app:datasets}).\footnote{In this study, we mainly focus on the latter type of counterfactuals used for CDA.} To evaluate the effectiveness and validity of the LLM-generated counterfactuals for CDA, the label flip rate (LFR) is a common metric of choice \cite{ge-2021-counterfactualevaluationexplainableai}.
 It is the percentage of valid counterfactuals where the ground truth labels are flipped out of the total number of instances.
 LFR of counterfactuals can be evaluated using either the same model that generates the counterfactual \cite{bhattacharjee-etal-2024-zero, bhattacharjee2024llmguidedcausalexplainabilityblackbox, wang2025fitcfframeworkautomaticfeature} or independent models \cite{dixit-etal-2022-core, balashankar-etal-2023-improving}.
-The optimal strategy for selecting models to evaluate the ground-truth validity of counterfactuals for CDA remains uncertain, which, in turn, constrains efforts to enhance model robustness and performance through CDA.
+The optimal strategy for selecting models to evaluate the ground-truth validity of counterfactuals remains uncertain (Figure~\ref{fig:example}).
+This uncertainty, in turn, hampers efforts to enhance model robustness and performance through CDA, as noisy or erroneous labels may degrade model performance.